The Addiction: Release

 The Addiction premiered in New York City on October 4, 1995, and opened in Los Angeles two days later, on October 6, 1995.
 It was distributed in North American markets by October Films, who one month earlier released Nadja, a vampire film also shot in black-and-white and set in New York City.

 Home media

 The Addiction remained unreleased on DVD in North America throughout the 2000s, though a VHS was released in 1998 by USA Films.
 In March 2018, Arrow Films announced an upcoming Blu-ray release of the film available in North America and the United Kingdom, which was released on June 26, 2018.
 The Arrow Blu-ray features a new 4K restoration of the film, and contains contemporary interviews with Taylor, Walken, Ferrara, and composer Joe Delia, as well as an audio commentary with Ferrara, among other features.
+Arrow issued a 4K UHD Blu-ray edition on December 10, 2024.

 Reception

 Box office

 The Addiction grossed a total of $46,448 during its opening weekend, playing in seven cinemas in the United States, averaging $6,635 per theater.
 It expanded to a total of 14 theaters before closing on January 11, 1996, concluding its theatrical run with a domestic gross of $307,308.